linan2/VAD_MATLAB/README.md

 # VAD_MATLAB
-A simple VAD method
+A simple VAD method.

-direct run main.m
+To use it you can direct run main.m